Grand Traverse Hazelnut Cultivar - 1 year old, bare root - Spring Ship

 Why is it being re-introduced?
 Propagators of the cultivar mixed up plant material and shipped trees labeled Grand Traverse but were not.
 Those trees produced nice nuts but would then succumb to EFB and Grand Traverse lost favor.
 Thanks to the efforts of the Consortium original material was grown and tested against EFB and it was found to be EFB resistant.

-We ship Mid-October to Mid-November.
+We ship mid-April to early June dormant and bare root.
 We cannot ship to the west coast states.
 We cannot ship to Canada for small orders.

 Reminder a "cultivar" is a clone of the parent tree and performs just like the parent as it is the one and same genetics.
 Whereas, "seedlings" are just like children, it inherits traits from both parents and what traits are expressed we learn as it matures.

 Plants with a patent or a PPAF (Plant Patent Applied For) asexual reproduction is prohibited.

 For tax exempt orders please email email@example.com with the desired quantity and your ship too address.
 We give discounts for quantity orders.
 Pricing already includes Royalty cost.

 We will do our best to make you happy as we state on our Terms and Conditions page.